Daryl-YANG/UAS_Biomass_Modeling/README.md

-This package is to support Yang et al., "Ecological Insights from Transferable Plant Biomass Mapping across the Arctic using High-resolution LiDAR and SfM Data" under review in Environmental Research Ecology
+This package is to support Yang et al., "Ecological Insights from Transferable Plant Biomass Mapping across the Arctic using High-resolution Structure-from-Motion and LiDAR Data"
+" under review in Environmental Research Ecology